korneliuspardosi/PADK/README.md

 2. Make sure you have Python 3.8 or later.
 3. Install all dependencies by running the command: `pip install -r requirements.txt`
 4. Open the files inside the `notebooks/` folder using Jupyter Notebook or VS Code.

+Due to privacy and copyright policies, the raw ISES 2023 dataset is not publicly available in this repository.
+Researchers interested in replicating this study can access the dataset through the official World Bank Microdata Library portal.